‘A Question by Shelley‘ by Alfred Lord Tennyson is a fourteen-line sonnet that follows the rhyme scheme of ABBAACCADDEDFFE.

 He had left us to murmur on awhile

 And question still most fruitlessly this pile

 Of natural shows, What life is?
 Why man weeps?

 Why sins?–and whither when the awful veil

 Floats on to him he sinks from earthly sight?

-In the second sestet of the poem the poet is mulling over the consequences of the world being left with this, and many other, unfinished question.
+In the second sestet of A Question by Shelley the poet is mulling over the consequences of the world being left with this, and many other, unfinished questions.
 Shelley, he says, has “left us to murmur on” them for the rest of time, debating about all the unanswered mysteries of the world.
 The speaker lists these questions in the next two lines, stating that they are “fruitless.”
 They have no possible chance of being resolved.